kubuszok/scala-cli-md-spec/README.md

     # test all snippets in my-markdown.md, in section name starting with My Section
     scala-cli run test-snippets.scala -- --test-only 'my-markdown.md#My section*' "$PWD/docs"
     ```

+ 6. If `--list-only` flag is used, available snippets will be listed.
+Can be used with combination with `--test-only`
+    to make a "dry run", which snippets would be tested.

 ## Why though